The Radha Krsna Temple (album): Release

 The single was an unexpected commercial success, peaking at number 12 in the UK and number 15 in West Germany.
-According to Apple's website, it did particularly well in Czechoslovakia also.

 The single failed to chart in America, however.
 Shyamsundar has suggested that "some politics were involved" regarding religious groups there, and the song received little airplay as a result.

 The Radha Krishna Temple appeared on BBC-TV's Top of the Pops to promote the song and filmed a video clip.
 They also made many concert and festival appearances in response to the song's popularity.
 Clayson writes of other benefits to ISKCON's cause: "there were many new converts and an even bigger increase of sympathisers who no longer regarded a line of Hare Krishna chanters down [London's] Oxford Street with sidelong scepticism …" Author Peter Lavezzoli has described the success of "Hare Krishna Mantra" as "an astonishing feat" and an indication of the extent of the Beatles' cultural influence.
 In the Gaudiya Vaishnava faith, the international acceptance of the mantra fulfilled a prediction by Lord Chaitanya, who had written: "One day, the chanting of the holy names of God will be heard in every town and village of the world."